Before we begin, I want to tell you to keep an open mind.

 The world is awash with competition and ambition.

-If you are a reserved individual and hesitate to convince others for your positive attributes, there’ll be someone else ready to take what could be yours.
+If you are a reserved individual and hesitate to convince others of your positive attributes, there’ll be someone else ready to take what could be yours.

-Shyness just like other social difficulties can range from mild to severe.
+Like other social difficulties, shyness can range from mild to severe.